-Horseback riding is a full body work out.
+Horseback riding is a full-body workout.
 Despite what non-equestrians tell you, your horse does not do all the work while you just sit there!
-As riders, we are working hard in a sport that uses tons of energy and produces real strength and fitness.
+Horseback riding is a sport.
+Riders work hard in a sport that uses tons of energy and produces real strength and fitness.
+2

 Calories burned in Different Riding Disciplines

 Exactly how many calories are burned while horseback riding depends on a person’s body and the type of riding they are doing.
 Research is pretty clear that riding a jumps course, for example, burns more calories than dressage.
-This is why you should consider how the activity you are doing with your horse will affect how much energy you use.
+1 This is why you should consider how the activity you are doing with your horse will affect how many calories are burned horseback riding.

 There are many different factors that need to be accounted for when calculating the number of calories burned while riding.
 These include: